 As communities across the United States are becoming more diverse, many new teachers are finding that their responsibilities include teaching both academic content and language skills to English Language Learners (EL).
+Federal law requires students identified as English Learners must have equal access and participation in the school's entire curriculum.

 Regardless of the type of setting you're in, remember that it's your responsibility to deliver instruction to students in a way that is understandable.
-That means organizing your teaching practice to meet their needs, as well as navigating the system to ensure that students are getting the services, such as extra support for taking tests, that they need.
+That means organizing your teaching practice to meet their needs, as well as navigating the system to ensure that students are getting the services, such as extra support for taking tests, that they need .

 As a starting point, find out what kinds of services your school offers to support English Language Learners and you as their classroom teacher.
 Ask your administrators, colleagues or district bilingual/EL office for resources and support.
 Then do your own research about English Language Learners and how their needs can best be served.
+A good resource to start your research can be found at https://www2.ed.gov/about/offices/ list/ocr/docs/dcl-factsheet-el-students-201501.pdf